glftpd/yatb/README.md

 listen_port=123; // listen port from yatb

 site_ip=1.2.3.4; // ip from site - can be a list of ips like site_ip=ip1,ip2,ip3;
-                 // in this case, every new connection gets next ip in list
+                 // in this case, other ips are used as failover

 site_port=123;  // port from site - can be a list - see above